awgn/cgrep/README.md

        --show-match            Show list of matching tokens
-       --color                 Use colors to highlight the matching strings --no-color              Do not use colors (override configAutoColor) -h --no-filename           Suppress the file name prefix on output --no-numbers            Suppress both line and column numbers on output --no-column             Suppress the column number on output
+       --color                 Use colors to highlight the matching strings --no-color              Do not use colors (override config file) -h --no-filename           Suppress the file name prefix on output --no-numbers            Suppress both line and column numbers on output --no-column             Suppress the column number on output